Spain vs. Portugal Golden Visa: Which One Should You Choose?

-This comprehensive guide will compare the two Golden Visa opportunities, highlighting essential factors like investment requirements, cost of living, financial implications, and lifestyle considerations.
-Whether you’re attracted to Spain’s diverse landscapes and vibrant cities or Portugal’s lower investment requirements and tax benefits, this article will provide the necessary details to make an informed decision.
-Keep reading and prepare to embark on a life-altering journey.
+This comprehensive guide will compare both of the Golden Visa opportunities, highlighting essential factors like investment requirements, cost of living, financial implications, and lifestyle considerations.
+Whether you’re attracted to Spain’s diverse landscapes and vibrant cities, or Portugal’s lower investment requirements and tax benefits, this article will provide the necessary details to make an informed decision.

-To be eligible for the Golden Visa in Spain, you must inject money into the Spanish economy.
-You have the option to invest €500,000 into property, €2 million in Spanish Government Bonds, or €1 million in shares in Spanish Public Debt, Spanish companies or bank deposits.
-This investment must be held for at least 5 years or as long as you wish to hold your Golden Visa, at which point you can return the investment and apply to be a permanent resident.
+To be eligible for the Golden Visa in Spain, you must inject money into the Spanish economy in one of the following ways.
+You have the option to invest €500,000 into the property market, €2 million in Spanish Government Bonds, or €1 million in shares in Capital Transfer, Spanish companies, or bank deposits.

 If you take the option of investment by real estate, you must invest €500,000 in either one or more properties in Spain.
 The property or properties can be either residential or commercial.
 The property you buy can be rented out.

-If you choose this option, you must invest at least €1 million into the Spanish Public Debt.
+If you choose this option, you must make a Capital Transfer of at least €1 million into the Spanish Public Debt.

 A popular option is to gain your Golden Visa by investing at least €1 million worth of shares in Spanish companies, or by putting this money into a bank deposit with a Spanish financial institution.